 The image below on the left shows a digital processing of the brightness using a "Wavelet" filter to bring out the details in the image.
 The image on the right shows traces of selected magnetic field lines from the model.
 Additional details about the eclipse and our prediction model are given below.

-These images are aligned so that terrestrial (geocentric) north is up, for the time of totality (16:03 UT) near Villarrica, Chile.
+These images are aligned so that terrestrial (geocentric) north is up, for the time of totality (07:33 UT) at the place of greatest duration just off the coast of Antarctica.
 This is the view of the Sun that would be seen by an observer on Earth with a camera aligned so that vertical is toward the Earth's north pole.
-Because the eclipse will be visible high in the sky in the southern hemisphere, many of the photographs you see may have the south pole near vertical instead.
-Here is the perspective for a spectator on the ground in Villarrica looking up.
+Because the eclipse will be visible in the southern hemisphere, many of the photographs you see may have the south pole near vertical instead.
+Here is the perspective for a spectator on land or sea looking up.
 In the magnetic field line image, the Sun's surface shows the intensity of the radial component of the photospheric magnetic field.
 The brightest colors show the location of active regions (strong magnetic fields).
 Images in a coordinate system aligned with solar north are also available.

 The last set of images show a special visualization of the three-dimensional (3D) magnetic field.
 By tracing magnetic field lines at extremely high resolution, we can calculate a 3D map of the so-called squashing factor - a scientific measure designed to indicate the presence of complex structuring in the magnetic field.
 We then integrate the map along the line-of-sight, with special weightings to create a composite that resembles solar eclipse images.
 This is intended to highlight the inherent complexity of the Sun's magnetic field and its intimate connection to visible emission from the solar corona.

 Modeling the Corona for the Total Solar Eclipse